23 Mar

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Adidas is the second largest activewear brand in the world after arch-rival Nike.
+Adidas is the second largest activewear brand in the world after competitor Nike.
 But how ethical is Adidas when it comes to sustainability, labour rights, and animal welfare?
-This article is based on Adidas’ “It’s a Start” rating published in March 2023.
+This article is based on Adidas’ “Not Good Enough” rating published in November 2023.
 It may not reflect claims the brand has made since then.
 Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

-The fashion industry is always evolving, and our ratings are evolving with it.
-We regularly update our methodology to stay on top of emerging issues—ensuring our ratings are relevant, useful, and timely, so you can always make the best choices for yourself.
+The fashion industry is always changing, and our ratings are evolving with it.
+We regularly update our methodology to stay on top of emerging issues, ensuring our ratings are relevant, useful, and timely, so that you can always make the best choices for yourself.

 Adidas has also evolved over the years.
-From humble beginnings in 1949 in Bavaria, Germany, sportswear giant Adidas (founded by Adolf Dassler, the brother of Puma founder Rudolf Dassler) has grown to be the second largest activewear brand in the world after arch-rival Nike.
-It is known and loved for its iconic Stan Smith sneakers, logo sweaters, tees, and sportswear, worn by athletes all over the world.
+From humble beginnings in 1949 in Bavaria, Germany, the sportswear giant (founded by Adolf Dassler, the brother of Puma founder Rudolf Dassler) has grown into the second-largest activewear brand in the world after Nike.
+It is known and loved for its iconic Stan Smith sneakers, logo sweatshirts, tees, and sportswear, worn by athletes all over the world.

 Environmental impact

-One change in our methodology has been to allocate extra points for science-based carbon emission reduction targets.
-But while Adidas has received points for setting a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain, it’s not on track to meet its target.
+One change in our methodology has been to allocate extra points for the setting of science-based carbon emission reduction targets, and while Adidas has set a target to reduce greenhouse gas emissions generated from its own operations and supply chain, it’s not on track to meet this target.

 Science-based targets currently represent the highest standard when setting a greenhouse gas emissions target.
 To set them, Adidas and other brands will have allocated a large amount of resources, data collection, and time to provide the relevant information to demonstrate said target is aligned with a 1.5 or 2 degree global temperature reduction pathway.
 However, it is also important for brands to demonstrate how they intend to meet the targets and their current tangible progress.

 Speaking of targets, Adidas has set a target to eliminate hazardous chemicals by 2025 and claims it’s on track.
 Adidas also scored a B for its Carbon Disclosure Project climate and water questionnaires.
-Brands that we have rated “Good” this year for environment tend to be scoring A or A-.
+Brands that we have rated “Good” this year for the environment tend to be scoring A or A-, so there’s a clear discrepancy here, and Adidas needs to put in the work to raise its score.

-While the brand does take some (limited) steps to prevent deforestation by avoiding raw materials which are listed on the IUCN Red List of Threatened Species, it does fall short of publishing its own policies, particularly on materials linked to deforestation such as leather.
-We also found no evidence Adidas has policies to protect biodiversity in its supply chain, another key issue in our methodology.
+While the brand does take some (limited) steps to prevent deforestation by avoiding raw materials listed on the IUCN Red List of Threatened Species, it falls short of publishing its own policies, particularly on materials linked to deforestation, such as leather.
+We also found no evidence Adidas has policies to protect biodiversity in its supply chain—another key issue in our methodology.

-We found no evidence Adidas has policies to protect biodiversity in its supply chain, a key issue in our methodology update.
+We found no evidence Adidas has policies to protect biodiversity in its supply chain—a key issue in our methodology.

 As a result, Adidas’ environmental rating has stayed “It’s a Start”.
-The brand’s use of some eco-friendly materials including recycled materials and research with industry bodies on the impact of microplastics are not enough to compensate for the lost points discussed above.
+The brand’s use of some lower-impact materials—including recycled materials—and its research with industry bodies on the impact of microplastics are not enough to compensate for the lost points discussed above.

 Labour conditions